LukeShortCloud/rootpages/src/databases.rst

    -  schemarouter = Shard databases.
 Requests to a particular database will be routed to a specific server.
    -  binlogrouter = Copy binary logs from servers other servers.
-If a backend server fails, MaxScale will replace it and serve read requests from the available binary log.
+If a back-end server fails, MaxScale will replace it and serve read requests from the available binary log.

 -  router\_options